BAH Dataset for Ambivalence/Hesitancy Recognition in Videos for Digital Behavioural Change (ICLR2026)

 Abstract

-Ambivalence and hesitancy (A/H), a closely related construct, is the primary
+Ambivalence and hesitancy (A/H), closely related constructs, are the primary

 reasons why individuals delay, avoid, or abandon health behaviour changes.

-It is a subtle and conflicting emotion that sets a person in a state between
+They are subtle and conflicting emotions that sets a person in a state between

 positive and negative orientations, or between acceptance and refusal to do

 something.
-It manifests by a discord in affect between multiple modalities or
+They manifest as a discord in affect between multiple modalities or

 within a modality, such as facial and vocal expressions, and body language.